 If the muscles are weak, you might have difficulty isolating them or feeling them move.
-In this case, insert one of your fingers into your rectum and tighten the muscles, again as if you are holding in your urine, then relax.
+In this case, insert one of your fingers into your rectum and tighten the muscles, again as if you are holding in your urine, then relax, according to the U.S. National Library of Medicine.
 You should feel the muscles moving up and down.

 Before you try kegel exercises, make sure to empty your bladder.
 Begin by lying on your back — this position makes the contraction easier, according to Harvard Health Publishing.
 Contract your pelvic floor muscles for about three to five seconds and then release for three to five seconds.
 Repeat these intervals 10 times.
 As you get a feel for contracting the pelvic floor, you can begin to perform these exercises while sitting or standing.